Ryanair: Destinations

 Ryanair flies in a point to-point model rather than the more traditional airline hub and spoke model where the passengers have to change aircraft in transit at a major airport, usually being able to reach more destinations this way.
-In April 2017 Ryanair added connecting flights to its portfolio, starting with a new transfer hub in Rome Fiumicino Airport (FCO).
-Ryanair has 50 European bases.
+In April 2017, Ryanair added connecting flights to its portfolio, starting with a new transfer hub in Rome Fiumicino Airport (FCO).
 Despite it being an Irish airline, it also has a significant presence in France, Germany, Italy, Poland, Spain, the United Kingdom as well as many other European countries.
 Currently, its biggest country market is Italy, with fourteen bases and nine non-base airports.

 Ryanair's largest competitor is EasyJet which has a far greater focus on larger or primary airports such as Amsterdam and Paris-Charles de Gaulle, heavily targeting business passengers.
-Ryanair also serves sun and beach destinations with bases in Sicily, the Canary Islands, Cyprus, the Greek Islands and Malta among others.
+Ryanair also serves sun and beach destinations with bases in Sicily, the Canary Islands, Cyprus, the Greek Islands, and Malta among others.
 In August 2014, the airline unveiled ambitious plans to establish a major hub in Israel to service a broad range of European routes.
-In December 2014 Ryanair announced plans to open its 72nd base in 2015 in the Azores.
+In December 2014, Ryanair announced plans to open its 72nd base in 2015 in the Azores.
 In February 2018, due to the Scottish Government not abolishing or reducing Air Passenger Duty (APD), Ryanair announced that it would cut many flights out of Glasgow Airport resulting in the airline closing its base there.
-The only routes out of Glasgow by the end of October were Dublin, Kraków and Wroclaw, with the rest being suspended permanently.
+The only routes out of Glasgow by the end of October were Dublin, Kraków and Wrocław, with the rest being suspended permanently.
 This resulted in the loss of 300 members of airport staff.
 In April 2019, the airline reinstated four of its routes; to Alicante, Brussels, Málaga and Warsaw.
 In 2022, Ryanair announced that it would close its base at Frankfurt Airport in a row over fees, with the loss of 17 routes.
 The five aircraft based there are to be based in other locations throughout Europe.

+On 14 January 2025, it was reported that Ryanair will be introducing four additional new routes to its destinations; Wrocław, Cagliari, Valencia and Kaunas beginning June 2025.